Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 Basic Formula and Variables

 Calculating the deal value involves several variables and a basic understanding of financial modelling.
-The typical formula used is:
+The general approach to calculating deal value can be summarized as:

-This is the sum of the present values of incoming and outgoing cash flows over the lifetime of the deal.
+• Net Present Value (NPV): The discounted value of expected future cash flows.
 Calculating NPV requires assumptions about future cash flows and the appropriate discount rate to reflect the time value of money.

 Using CRM Tools to Calculate Deal Value